up-csi/up-csi.github.io/README.md

 # Install the project dependencies.
 pnpm install

-# Start the file watcher, which rebuilds files as they are saved.
-pnpm watch

 # Same as the file watcher, but also starts a developer server at
-# `localhost:1234` by default.
+# `localhost:5173` by default.
 Live-reloading and hot module replacement
 # has been disabled by default.
 pnpm dev

 # Build and optimize the project.
-Static assets are saved to `dist/`.
+Static assets are saved to `build/`.
 pnpm build

+# Locally preview the production website after building.
+pnpm preview
 ```

 To maintain a high standard in the codebase, we use [GitHub Actions] to automatically run formatters (i.e., [Prettier]), linters (i.e., [HTMLHint], [Stylelint], and [ESLint]), and builders (i.e., [Parcel]) for each push to the repository (including pull requests).
 We strive to keep `main` at a green state (i.e., all tests pass) at all times. **No exceptions.**